 From a compositional perspective, each variation is a variation of the previous variation, rather than starting again as a variation upon the original theme.
 This process continues until the final variation, which returns to the theme with only the slightest of embellishments.
 There are eight variations in total.

-The world premiere of this work was given by Chris Brannick on 14th April 2018.
+The first performance of this work was given by Chris Brannick on 14th April 2018.
 Chris was instrumental in the creation of this piece - it was thanks to his recommendation that the original Mallow was commissioned.
+Chris kindly comments as follows:

 “Every now and then a piece comes along that allows a percussionist to make music with percussion.
 Not just crash bang wallop, not just 90 mile-an-hour technical pyrotechnics, but real music that can be shaped and coloured and actually allows some measure of artistry.
 There’s nothing quite as rewarding as that for a percussionist.
 This is one of those pieces and I truly hope this settles into the percussion repertoire.
 It certainly deserves to.”